A rebel artist that has been lauded as the biggest name in cinematic history since Lumiere and Welles. He was the prime figure in the new wave

 elitist cineasts out of the closet to wax rhapsodic with a lot of intellectual hot air with nary an insight to share about what Godard's films are actually about.

-Listed here are only his most impenetrable or strange, excluding most of his monotonous political experiments and philosophical film-essays, although
+Listed here are only his most impenetrable or strange, excluding most of his monotonous political experiments, philosophical film-essays and random video-art musings

 A humorous satiric blend of film-noir (complete with a serious, trenchcoat-clad detective), and sci-fi.
 An inter-galactic agent tracking